14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 | Team pricing ($14.99 for 10 users) | ✅ | $240+ |

-Last updated: January 2026.
+Last updated: April 2026.
 Pricing and features verified through official sources.
+Added Augment Code (#13) and Cursor Bugbot (#14).
+Updated GitHub Copilot (now GA), Amazon CodeGuru (deprecated), Codacy pricing.
 For corrections, contact support@gitautoreview.com.

 Related Reading